judy-vscode/Judy/README.md

 ``` julia
 a = 3
 ```
-are not block.
-Because the first can't be executed bu Julia (lack of end) and the second and third only have one line (which block requires multiple lines).
+are not blocks.
+Because the first can't be executed by Julia (lack of end) and the second and third only have one line (where block requires multiple lines).

 ### What Judy can